Recruiting Remote Workers Is Difficult

 Don’t Settle for the First Applicant

-If the applicant can make it through these 3 stages, there’s a strong chance that they will be a strong remote worker for your team.
+If the applicant can make it through these 3 stages, there’s a strong chance that they will be a strong remote worker for your business.